background

 PEG Ratio Formula

-The PEG formula consists of calculating the P/E ratio and then dividing it by the long-term expected EPS growth rate for the next couple of years.
+The PEG formula consists of calculating the P/E ratio and then dividing the P/E ratio by the expected EPS growth rate for the next couple of years.

 PEG Ratio = P/E Ratio ÷ Expected EPS Growth Rate